sergeymusenko/bybit_price_monitor/README.md

 Checks prices on Binance 'spot', does not support 'futures'.

 In Telegram message:

-- "green" mark means we going down to the price level - time to buy,
+> "green" mark means we going down to the price level - time to buy,<br/>
-- "red" mark means we going up to the price level - time to sell.
+> "red" mark means we going up to the price level - time to sell.

 Send signal again if we moved closer or changed price level.
 Otherwize no repeat same coin signal.